stehlikio/measurements/README.md

 Measurements.available_types
 ```

-## Getting Started with Developing
+## Getting Started with Development
 Make sure you have rubygems installed.
 You can find instructions at [rubygems.org](http://docs.rubygems.org/read/chapter/3)

 Have bundler installed on your system